 Introduction to Temple of Athena

-Temple of Athena is open for visitors Monday - Sunday, between 07:00-20:00.
+The popular Temple of Athena welcomes visitors Monday - Sunday, between 07:00-20:00.

-History of Temple of Athena
+History of The Temple of Athena

-Unique features of Temple of Athena
+Unique Features of Temple of Athena

-Interesting facts about Temple of Athena
+Interesting Facts About The Temple of Athena

 Located in Syracuse, Italy